foundata/guidelines/oci-container-image-guide.md

 **You MUST:**

-- Set `USER` to a numeric, non-zero UID in the final stage unless the application has a documented, reviewed requirement for root.
+- Set `USER` to a numeric, non-zero UID in the final stage unless the configured startup identity has a documented, reviewed requirement for UID 0.
+Record the rationale, owner and review trigger in `runtime.root_requirement`; declare `USER 0` explicitly when it applies.
   `IG0207`<a id="ig0207"></a>
 - Use a stable UID and GID that do not collide with identities already defined by the selected base. `IG0208`<a id="ig0208"></a>
 - Make required writable paths explicit. `IG0209`<a id="ig0209"></a>
-- Ensure application startup does not need to change file ownership, install packages or rewrite its executable or static configuration.
+- Ensure ordinary application startup does not need to change file ownership, install packages or rewrite its executable or static configuration.
+For an image whose purpose includes those administration tasks, document and test the intended operations and required writable paths.
+A writable root filesystem needs its own rationale, owner and review trigger in `runtime.writable_root_requirement`.
   `IG0210`<a id="ig0210"></a>
 - Document and review every required Linux capability, device, host namespace, privileged mode or writable host path. `IG0211`<a id="ig0211"></a>